I Like It Like That (film): Plot

+In a mid-credits scene, Lisette, Chino, and their children go to Coney Island while the Mendez Brothers film a music video for their cover of "Try A Little Tenderness".
+Lisette and Chino appear to have reconciled their relationship and are seen riding a Ferris wheel, slow dancing, and falling asleep on the train as the family rides back to the Bronx.

 Cast

 Reception

-On Rotten Tomatoes the film has an approval rating of 88% based on 67 reviews.
-The site’s critics consensus states, "A richly textured romantic comedy, I Like It Like That draws on a smart script and spirited performances to tell a refreshingly original story."
+On Rotten Tomatoes the film has an approval rating of 89% based on 70 reviews.
+The site's critics consensus states, "A richly textured romantic comedy, I Like It Like That draws on a smart script and spirited performances to tell a refreshingly original story."

 Roger Ebert gave the film 3 out of 4 stars and said of the film: "I Like It Like That looks more unconventional than it is, but Martin puts a spin on the material with lots of human color and high energy."